yo-yo-yo-jbo/injection_and_hooking_intro/README.md

 # Introduction to injection and hooking

 Recently I was asked by a colleague to explain (and code) process injection and function hooking from scratch.
 I thought it was a nice opportunity to share with an audience - not only how those things work, but how I conceptually approach such a task.
+We will also touch in various interesting security topics, such as:
+- ASLR on Windows
+- Process mitigations against RWX pages
+- Known DLLs
+- Multithreaded environments
+- Secure C coding styles

 ## The task at hand
 The task is simple - code a `.dll` file that could be injected into an arbitrary process.
 Upon injection, it will hook a function in a certain way.